EdwardMungai1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups -prints all the groups the current user is part of
+groups-prints all the groups the current user is part of